devgr/NashGameCode/README.md

 * Timers
   * CountdownTimerController.cs - Provides a basic countdown timer with the ability to pause, start, reset.
 Minutes, seconds, & milliseconds are able to display (optional).
 Intented to update a Text UI component.
+  * PerformanceTimer.cs - Example of using the Stopwatch class to test code performance, and outputs the result to the console.